kompics/kompics/README.md

 # Kompics
-A message-passing component model for building distributed systems
+A message-passing component model for building distributed systems.

-See http://kompics.sics.se/ for more information.
+See the [documentation](http://kompics.sics.se/) for more information.

 ### Current Version
-0.9.2-SNAPSHOT from the master branch (Java 7)
+`1.0.0` from the master branch (requires Java 7+)